 We lead and enable our community to live sustainably and protect biodiversity.
 We take action locally to tackle complex environmental challenges related to climate change, population growth, consumption and waste.

-We are delivering programs to manage, protect and enhance more than 17km2 of bushland, 80km of coastline from Manly to Palm Beach and along Pittwater, 256kms of creeks across seven major catchments, and five coastal lagoons.
+We are delivering programs to manage, protect and enhance more than 17km of bushland, 80km of coastline from Manly to Palm Beach and along Pittwater, 256kms of creeks across seven catchments, and four coastal lagoons.

 Innovative waste solutions